Email FacebookTwitterMenu burgerClose thin

 Financial advisors looking up the rules for reportable securities.

 Staying compliant is essential for avoiding SEC scrutiny and penalties, which may include fines or public censure.
 Creating a simple screening framework can help you determine when reporting is necessary.
-This framework should identify:
+This framework should identify who in your firm is an access/covered person, what information they’re required to report, who they report to and when this information must be submitted.

 The CCO is typically tasked with meeting compliance requirements for all regulatory guidelines, including establishing a code of ethics.
 Compliance software can make it easier to keep track of initial, annual and quarterly transaction reporting.
 If you run a one-person firm, you’re not required to report securities to yourself, but it’s wise to keep accurate records of all your securities holdings and transactions.